exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 12 - The Last Stand.md

 # Book 1: The Dance of Life and Death
 ## Chapter 12: The Last Stand

+*Fifteen weeks since the Demon King's return.
+One day after the Holy Dome's activation.*

 The emergency council convened the morning after the Holy Dome's activation, and the atmosphere was toxic from the first moment.

 Kaelen stood in the back of the chamber, technically not part of the official council but present because Elfiria had specifically requested his attendance.
 She sat at the round table looking like a ghost—translucent skin, silver hair now streaked with white, divine aura so faint it was barely visible.